zyang91/geomapdemo/docs/faq.md

 Answer: Unfortunately, tutorial videos are currently unavailable.
 Examples are available on documentation website under the examples tab

 ## More questions?
-Feel free to discuss in the discussion section or send me an email at zyang91@binghamton.edu or zhanchaoyang69@gmail.com
+Feel free to discuss in the discussion section or send me an email  zhanchaoyang69@gmail.com